Sedgwick County vaccine clinics experiencing slowness to fill appointments

 “It does concern me,” said Melissa Stephens.

-Byrne said the county can vaccinated about 4,000 people a day, but last week the county only vaccinated just over 4,000 people this week.
+Byrne said the county can vaccinate about 4,000 people a day, but last week, the county only vaccinated just over 4,000 people this week.

 To schedule a vaccine in Sedgwick County, click here.